-When choosing a rental car, the first question renters ask is how much space they need.
-Car rental companies classify their vehicles according to the size.
-Here are the most commonly used categories:
+When choosing a rental car, the first question most renters ask themselves is how much space they need.
+Car rental companies classify their vehicles according to their size.
+Commonly used categories include:

-- Economy cars are usually the least expensive and smallest cars the rental company offers.
+- Economy cars are usually the least expensive and smallest cars rental companies offer.
 These vehicles have room for one or two people, along with their luggage.

 - Intermediate or compact cars offer more space than economy cars, usually through extra room in the trunk.
-Intermediate cars accommodate up to two adults and two children, along with a minimal amount of luggage.
+Intermediate cars accommodate up to four people and a minimal amount of luggage.